gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Me!?
 Why would I do that?"

 "I don't know.
-Why would you go behind my back and fly off to talk to the other villages?"
+Why would you go behind my back to talk to the other villages?"
 Indy retorted hotly.

 "Honoreds, forgive me," Sergeant Dorbu cut in.